KatherineMichel/stanford-code-in-place-art-exhibit-experiment/README.md

 As I looked at the images that were tweeted, I was awestruck by one in particular and considered it to be "found art."
 It hadn't crossed my mind that I would accidentally create art.
 This gave me the idea of intentionally creating algorithmically generated artwork.

 In this repo, I have set up a similar bot called the [Stanford CiP (Code in Place) Art Bot](https://twitter.com/StanfordCiPArt).
-For the time being, this bot will oapply the "negative" algorithm to photos that are interesting to me.
+For the time being, this bot will apply the "negative" algorithm to photos that are interesting to me.
 I chose the "negative" algorithm because in my opinion, it is most likely to create an artistic effect.
 I will curate the photos I believe to be the most aesthetically pleasing into a small art exhibit.

 Having never thought of this idea before, I have no idea if it would be of interested to people who enjoy traditional art or if it would be considered some sort of sacrilege.